astro-nicks/MINI-PROJECTS/README.md

 # MINI-PROJECTS
-Contains all the mini projects I have worked on
+A collection of mini projects